ShanghaiTech-IMPACT/shanghaitech-impact.github.io/join-us.md

     </div>
     <div class="faq">
         <h3>Q: What would the training program be like for Master/PhD students at IMPACT Lab?</h3>
         <p>A: At IMPACT, we believe in personalized growth.
 Every member starts with comprehensive hands-on guidance.
 As you progress, we'll tailor your research path based on your capabilities, achievements, and interests.
-Our goal is to nurture independent researchers, regardless of whether you're pursuing a Master's or a PhD degree.
-We're committed to helping you develop a unique research mindset and skillset that will serve you well in your future career.</p>
+Our goal is to make each member grow into an independent researcher, regardless of whether you're pursuing a Master's or a PhD degree.
+We're committed to helping you develop a unique research mindset and skillset.</p>
     </div>
     <div class="faq">
         <h3>Q: How can I join IMPACT Lab?</h3>
-        <p>A: If you're an undergraduate student at ShanghaiTech, we encourage you to visit our Lab at Room 305/308 in the BME Building for an informal chat.
+        <p>A: If you're an undergraduate student at ShanghaiTech, we encourage you to visit our Lab at Room 305/308 in the BME Building for an informal chat before dropping ab email for arrangements.
 For prospective graduate students from other institutions, please reach out to us via <a href="mailto:cuizhm@shanghaitech.edu.cn">email</a> with your CV attached.
 We're always excited to discuss potential opportunities with passionate researchers.</p>
-        <p><strong>Pro Tip:</strong> To get a better understanding of our research before contacting us, we highly recommend watching these insightful talks:</p>
+        <p><strong>Pro Tip:</strong> To get a better understanding of our research before contacting us, we highly recommend watching these talks:</p>
         <ul>
             <li><a href="https://www.bilibili.com/video/BV1e3411H7o1/?spm_id_from=333.337.search-card.all.click&vd_source=09195b87c697861bee9d36eac63f3a3c">VALSE-Webinar 2022 Talk</a></li>
             <li><a href="https://www.bilibili.com/video/BV1nd4y127HE/?p=23&vd_source=eae45dc1af93c1407ccba0e925fc1f13">MICS 2022 Talk</a></li>